louisaspicer/CV/README.md

 My love for the intersection between technology and creativity is apparent throughout all of my work and education experiences (both self-taught and at school) from a young age.
 For me, Software Development lies perfectly at this intersection, as it is a craft where creativity can thrive and innovative products are built.
 I'm really excited about furthering my knowledge and gaining a deeper understanding of how technology is working behind the scenes, so I am currently seeking a Junior Developer role where I can continue to learn and create.

-I have recently graduated from Makers Academy, an intensive 12 week coding bootcamp, where I have learnt to code through best practices such as TDD, pair programming and religiously following Agile principles.
+I have recently graduated from Makers Academy, an intensive 12-week coding bootcamp, where I have learnt to code through best practices such as TDD, pair programming and religiously following Agile principles.
 Designing well-crafted code is something that has become a focus of my development and it would be great to find a place of work that values software craftsmanship as much as I do.

 ## <a name="skills">Skills</a>